-- Perhaps most notably, the term Madeira serves as the name of a breathtakingly beautiful island and archipelago with a unique distinction.
+- Perhaps most notably, the term Madeira serves as the name of both a breathtakingly beautiful island and archipelago with a unique distinction.
 That’s because it lies near one continent, but forms part of a country on an entirely different continent.
-This makes it an autonomous region of that country.

-- In point of fact, more than 1.4 million visitors journey to the archipelago ever year.
-Due to its extraordinary beauty, portions of the archipelago also now hold the designation of a UNESCO World Heritage Site.
+- In point of fact, more than 1.4 million visitors journey to the archipelago every year.
+That represents a staggering number.
+Due to its extraordinary beauty, though, portions of the archipelago also now hold the designation of a UNESCO World Heritage Site.

 Madeira Physical Description

-The sincerely breathtakingly beautiful site named Madeira forms the largest island of the archipelago bearing the same name.
-Furthermore, this truly magnificent marvel of Nature possesses a total geographical area measuring approximately 286 sq mi (740.7 sq km).
+That’s because, in itself, it forms the largest island of the awesome archipelago bearing the same name.
+That alone makes it worthy of note.
+This truly magnificent marvel of Nature also possesses a total geographical area measuring approximately 286 sq mi (740.7 sq km).

 Madeira Location, Geography, and Ecology

 The gorgeous island named Madeira, along with the archipelago sharing the same name, formed in the area known as Macaronesia.
-This is a loose grouping of four separate archipelagos located in the northern portion of the Atlantic Ocean.
+This term applies to a loose grouping of four separate archipelagos located in the northern portion of the Atlantic Ocean.

-The magnificent Madeira further has a remarkably complex climate.
+The magnificent Madeira also has a remarkably complex climate.
 That’s because, in fact, it has several microclimates, due to the variations in altitude.
 The only native fauna consists of a species of bat.
-However, numerous animal species have been introduced.
+Numerous animal species, however, have been introduced.